gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-orthographic.md

 hard to see any 3D.
 To fix that let's expand the geometry to 3D.
 Our current F is made of 3 rectangles, 2 triangles each.
-To make it 3D will require a total of 16 rectangles.  the 3 rectangles on the front, 3 on the back, 1 on the left, 4 on the right, 3 on the bottoms
+To make it 3D will require a total of 16 rectangles.  the 3 rectangles on the front, 3 on the back, 1 on the left, 4 on the right, 2 on the tops, 3 on the bottoms.

 <img class="webgl_center" width="300" src="resources/3df.svg" />